EasyDynamics/oscal-react-library/README.md

 ```

-For more details about OSCAL Viewer, please refer to [OSCAL VIEWER README.md](/example/README.md).
+For more details about OSCAL Viewer, please refer to the [example (OSCAL Viewer) README.md](/example/README.md).